“Son of happiness”, “Son of the south”, “Son of the right hand”.

 Flash forward some 1500 years, and then another 2000 years, and the Jews are still here.
 They’re even back in Israel, revived its ancient language and its currency, made it prosperous and turn green, just as what was predicted.
 But what happened with the other tribes?
 Nobody knows.
 Most likely: led into captivity and assimilated somewhere else.
 It would be typical for the Tribe of Benjamin to have destructed itself, for being a tad too war-loving or into self-sacrifice.

-Many in the West Indies believe that they might be the lost Tribe of Benjamin: via Ghana led into captivity to Jamaica and Cuba.
-The mother of Bob Marley (that singer about Exodus and Zion and my hero) is said to be a Benjamite.
+Many in the West Indies believe that they might be the lost Tribe of Benjamin: via Ghana led into captivity to Jamaica and Cuba (I happen to believe this too, or at least that it’s a very plausible option, since it’s from Ghana and Nigeria that the new Evangelisation to Europe is coming).
+The mother of Bob Marley (that singer about Exodus and Zion, and my childhood hero) is said to be a Benjamite.

 Other, far less believed theories: the Norwegians, the Spanish.
 There’s something to say for all of them.
 But also not.
 Where do we find a – possibly – really small tribe or country, with fighting spirit, and, conditio sine que non: basking in the special love and protection of a greater king?
 I can only think of Israel itself.
 But that’s the tribe of Judah, not of Benjamin, so maybe you have a better idea?

 There’s also the theory that it’s a spiritual gene, a sort of AI-like soul-cloud with members spread over the world, just like the jews did.
 And, just like the jews, will one day go back to Jerusalem.
 Ergo: when you believe you are a Benjamite, you are a Benjamite.

 The name Benjamin…

 Always was a non-name.
 There are but very few people in history, that were named Benjamin.